billylam/newman-reporter-testrail/README.md

 It is recommended you use [direnv](https://github.com/direnv/direnv) to easily maintain directory-specific options.

 * TESTRAIL_DOMAIN

 TestRail domain.
 Do not include protocol.

 * TESTRAIL_USERNAME

 TestRail username / email.

 * TESTRAIL_APIKEY

 TestRail [API key](http://docs.gurock.com/testrail-api2/accessing#username_and_api_key).

 * TESTRAIL_PROJECTID

 TestRail project id.

 * TESTRAIL_SUITEID (optional)

 TestRail suite id.
-Mandatory in multi-suite projects, but optional in single-suite projects.
+Mandatory in multi-suite projects.
+Do not use in single-suite projects.

 ### Run newman with the reporter option
 ```